 Hedging of sales and purchases

 Wärtsilä hedges its sales and purchases in foreign currencies with foreign exchange derivatives or currency options.
 Certain foreign exchange derivatives are eligible for hedge accounting.
 Changes in the fair value of derivative contracts designated to hedge future cash flows are recognised in other comprehensive income and presented in the fair value reserve in equity, provided that the hedging is effective.
-The ineffective portion is immediately recognised in the statement of income in the reporting period.
+The ineffective portion is immediately recognised in the statement of income in the financial period.
 Changes in fair value due to interest rate differences are recognised in the statement of income.
 Any gain or loss in the fair value reserve accumulated through other comprehensive income is reported as an adjustment to net sales or material and services in the same period as any transactions relating to the hedged obligations or estimates.
-Currency forwards are measured at forward rates at the end of the reporting period and currency options at their market value at the end of the reporting period.
+Currency forwards are measured at forward rates at the end of the financial period and currency options at their market value at the end of the financial period.

 Hedges of net investments in foreign operations (equity hedging)